 Simply put, there aren’t the jobs to support a come back without the space shuttle program.
 For those left behind, they live with a crime rate that is higher than the national average.
 When this article was written in 2018 it was ~51% higher.
 Fast forward to 2020 and the crimes have dropped and continued to do so.

 Sadly, Titusville it’s not on the top of everyone’s list of places to visit.

 Crime rates aside, let’s get into why you should consider a day out here – particularly if enjoy being on the water in Florida.
 Titusville is situated on the Indian River Lagoon and is home to several spoil islands!

 What Are Spoil Islands?

-Spoil islands are man-made islands typically a result of dredging.
-When Port Canaveral was dredged for the large cruise ships, hundreds of spoil islands were created.
 There are several spoil islands all over Florida’s Intercoastal waterways, and the ones in Titusville’s are a treat.

 The Indian River Lagoon, Titusville Florida

 The Indian River Lagoon is home to 1/3 of Florida states manatees and its home to a native group of dolphins.
 It’s impossible to be on the Indian River and not see a dolphin – we have seen them every single time we go.
 Sometimes they come right up to you chasing fish.
 We’ve also seen manatees at the islands, especially the big one near the water tower, sometimes in shallow water chilling on the sand bar.